Laura White (actress)

-Laura Beatrice White (born 27 May 1996) is a British actress.
+Laura Beatrice White (born 28 May 1995) is an English life coach and former actress.
 Following stage roles including starring as Sandra Wilkinson in a UK tour of The Play That Goes Wrong, White appeared in the BBC soap opera Doctors as Princess Buchanan from 2022 to 2023.
-For her role as Princess, White was nominated for the British Soap Award for Villain of the Year.
+For her role as Princess, she was nominated for the British Soap Award for Villain of the Year twice.
+From 2023 to 2024, White starred in a touring production of Murder in the Dark.

-Life and career
+Early life

+White was born on 28 May 1995 to a Jamaican mother and an English father, alongside sister Cat and another sister.
+She grew up in Northampton, but also spent time in Wales and Yorkshire, where her mother and father descended from, respectively.
+White studied musical theatre at the Guildford School of Acting from 2014 to 2017.